ttutisani/Xunit.Gherkin.Quick/docs/tags.md

 # Tag Support

 Tags are supported as a way to organize features and scenarios.
-You can add any number of tags to a Gherkin feature or scenario.
-Then, you can execute scenarios selectively, by specifying tag as an argument (either through command line, or through Test Explorer in Visual Studio).
+You can add any number of tags to a Gherkin feature, scenario, scenario outline, or examples.
+Then, you can execute them selectively, by specifying tag as an argument (either through command line, or through Test Explorer in Visual Studio).

+In Gherkin, tag is a word (or a combination of alphanumeric characters) prefixed with `@` sign.
+For example `@addition`.

 ## Example